Bunkai9448/vita_gamemaker/README.md

 **Content summary** (Dec 10th 2020)

-- psVita (buttons and screen) size .psd files to use as a template.
+- PsVita (buttons and screen) size .psd files to use as a template.
 - Explanation files of the gamepad, pause and ini files, to work in the vita (vpk) version
 - Example files (object gmx, language.ini, load_lang_ini.gml) for the above mentions.